 Should pregnant or breast-feeding women receive the hepatitis A vaccination?

 The safety of hepatitis A vaccination during pregnancy has not been determined; however, because hepatitis A vaccine is produced from inactivated virus, the risk to the developing fetus is probably low.
+The hepatitis A vaccination appears safe for women during breastfeeding and their infants.
 The risk associated with hepatitis A vaccine should be discussed with your health care provider to determine if vaccination is right for you.